 - Caramel: Replace the ganache with a dollop of store-bought or homemade caramel sauce.

-- Apple or Pear Pie Filling: Instead of ganache, cook up some apple pie filling (or use pears!) to dollop in the center.
+- Apple or Pear Pie Filling: Instead of ganache, cook up some stovetop apple pie filling (or use pears!) to dollop in the center.

 Cookie Dough: The gingerbread dough can be prepared and chilled in the fridge up to 5 days in advance or in the freezer for up to 3 months.
 In fact, the dough benefits from a longer chill time!
 If you're baking from the freezer, add 1-2 minutes to the bake time.